Samuel Bourn the Elder

-Samuel Bourn the Elder (1648–1719) was an English dissenting minister.
-His maternal uncle was Robert Seddon, who (after receiving Presbyterian ordination on 14 June 1654) became minister at Gorton, Lancashire and Langley, Derbyshire, where he was silenced in 1662.
+Samuel Bourn the Elder (1648–1719) was an English dissenting minister, based mainly in Bolton.

+His maternal uncle was Reverend Robert Seddon, who received Presbyterian ordination on 14 June 1654 and became minister at Gorton, Lancashire and Langley, Derbyshire.
+Seddon was silenced after the Act of Uniformity 1662.
 Seddon sent Bourn to Emmanuel College, Cambridge, which he left in 1672.
 His tutor was Samuel Richardson, who taught that there is no distinction between grace and moral righteousness and salvation is dependent upon the moral state.
 It does not appear that Bourn accepted this view; his theology was always Calvinistic and, although he regretted deflectors from that system, he was no hunter of heretics.

 Life

 Bourn was born at Derby, where his father and grandfather (who were clothiers) had provided the town with a water supply.

 Leaving Cambridge without a degree, he taught in a school at Derby and then became chaplain to Lady Hatton.
 Living with a paternal aunt in London, he was ordained there.
 In 1679 Samuel Annesley's influence gained him the pastoral charge of the Presbyterian congregation at Calne, Wiltshire (which he held for 16 years, declining overtures from Bath, Durham and Lincoln.
 On his deathbed in 1695, Seddon (who had preached at Bolton, Lancashire since 1688) recommended Bourn as his successor there.

-Bourn went there in 1695; although at first he was not well received by the congregation at Bank Street Unitarian Chapel, he declined the offer by his Calne congregation and gradually won the affection of his Bolton flock.
+Bourn went to Bolton in 1695; although at first he was not well received by the congregation at Bank Street Unitarian Chapel, he declined the offer by his Calne congregation and gradually won the affection of his Bolton flock.
 For him, a new meeting-house (licensed on 30 September 1696) was built on ground donated by his uncle.
 He originated (and ultimately supported) a charity school for 20 poor children.
 His stipend was very meagre although, when pleading for donations for others, he was known as "the best beggar in Bolton".
 In his will he left £20 as an endowment to the Monday lecture.